Ahtesham18112011/VSDSquadron_FM/README.md

-  **1. set_io led_red 39**: This command helps the logical signal from FPGA to reach the pin number 39 which is one of the three input pins of thr RGB LED(which glows red led).
+*  **set_io led_red 39**: This command helps the logical signal from FPGA to reach the pin number 39 which is one of the three input pins of thr RGB LED(which glows red led).

-  **2. set_io led_blue 40**: This command helps the logical signal from FPGA to reach the pin number 40 which is one of the three input pins of thr RGB LED(which glows blue).
+* **set_io led_blue 40**: This command helps the logical signal from FPGA to reach the pin number 40 which is one of the three input pins of thr RGB LED(which glows blue).

-  **3. set_io led_green 41**: This command helps the logical signal from FPGA to reach the pin number 41 which is one of the three input pins of thr RGB LED(which glows green).
+* **set_io led_green 41**: This command helps the logical signal from FPGA to reach the pin number 41 which is one of the three input pins of thr RGB LED(which glows green).

-  **4. set_io hw_clk 20** This command helps the logical signal from FPGA to reach the pin number 20.
+*  **set_io hw_clk 20** This command helps the logical signal from FPGA to reach the pin number 20.

-  **5. set_io testwire 17** This command helps the logical signal from FPGA to reach the pin number 17.
+*  **5 set_io testwire 17** This command helps the logical signal from FPGA to reach the pin number 17.

   <img src="https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/010ff4b0db3c8e0d270005114f78691f9bb029af/WhatsApp%20Image%202025-03-21%20at%202.38.37%20PM.jpeg" alt="Description" width="400"/>.